 America’s service men and women exhibit heroism, courage, and discipline.
 They see frightening and harrowing things and are often seriously wounded, both physically and emotionally.
-Whether it’s after a tour of duty in a combat zone or while adjusting to the discharge to civilian life, 1 in 15 veterans abuses a controlled substance, according to the latest National Survey on Drug Use and Health.
+Whether it’s after a tour of duty in a combat zone or while adjusting to the discharge to civilian life, 1 in 15 veterans abuses a controlled substance, according to the latest National Survey on Drug Use and Health10.
+This is a community article for these veterans with an addiction.

 Post-Traumatic Stress Disorder and Substance Abuse